icanbwell/fhir-server/CONTRIBUTING.md

     options: {
         // should contain all the options of the index like name, etc },
-    include: // list of collection names to be included while creating the index
+    include: // list of collection names to be included while creating the index,
     exclude: // list of collection names to be excluded while creating the index }
 ```